-ATTENTION! the Ifting and moving operations must be carried out by specialised and trained personnel.
-If these operations are not carried out perfectly, there is the residual risk of the burner to overturn and fall down.
+ATTENTION!
+The Ihandling operations must be carried out by specialised and trained personnel.
+If these operations are not carried out correctly, the residual risk for the burner to overturn and fall down still persists.

-As for moving the burner, use means suited for the weight to sustain (see paragraph "Technical specifications").
+To move the burner, use means suitable to support its weight (see paragraph "Technical specifications").